jo3-l/blog/content/posts/sum-of-exponents.md

 ## Defining exponentiation

-We first need a definition of exponentiation for integer powers to work with.
+We first need a definition of exponentiation for integer powers.
 A recursive definition is convenient for induction:

 $$
 b^x =